Frequently Asked Questions

 What We Do NOT Do:

-• ❌ Send your data to central servers
+• We do not send your data to central servers.

-• ❌ Share your data with third parties
+• We do not share your data with third parties.

-• ❌ Use your data for any purpose other than providing the service to YOU
+• We do not use your data for any purpose other than providing the service to YOU.

 How Local AI Works: